11800430007

 Your Windows login password isn’t going to last long against a skilled hacker.
 Go one step further and secure your files and folders with password locks.
 Here, learn how to password protect folders and files with strong, hard-to-crack passwords and encryption.
 Then, find out how to protect your passwords with specialized data leak monitoring software.

-Once you set up a Windows password, everything should be safe and secure, but unfortunately that’s not the case.
+Once you set up a Windows password, you’d think everything would be safe and secure, but unfortunately that’s not the case.
 While a Windows login password offers a basic level of protection to keep your files safe from others who share your computer, risks still abound.

 If your laptop is stolen, the thief can boot up your computer from a removable device and access your files.
 Or, they can remove the hard disk, install it on another computer, and gain access to all of your files and personal data.

-The most straightforward way to encrypt your folders (and all the files in them) is to use Windows’ built-in folder encryption.
+The most straightforward (and least secure) way to encrypt your files is to use Windows’ built-in folder encryption feature.
 Here’s how to encrypt a file or folder in Windows 11, 10, 8, or 7:

-2. Right-click on the item, click Properties, then click Advanced.
+Right-click the item, click Properties, then click Advanced.

-5. Then, when you navigate to the encrypted folder, you’ll see a small yellow lock on the file icon.
-When you add new content to that folder, it will automatically be encrypted as well.
+Set the location of the backup and click Save.
+Then, click Next to see an overview of the export and Finish to complete the export.
+Now, when you navigate to the encrypted folder, you’ll see a small yellow lock on the file icon.
+New content added to that folder will automatically be encrypted as well.

-Windows file encryption protects your files against anyone who gets their hands on your computer.
+Windows file encryption protects your files if someone gets their hands on your computer.
 The encryption is tied to your Windows account, so when you’re logged in, the operating system automatically decrypts your files.
-If someone were to log in through another account, they wouldn’t be able to access files that were encrypted under your username.
+But if someone were to log in through another account, the files would be encrypted and they wouldn’t be able to access them.

 But since your files are accessible through your account, if someone gets unauthorized access to your computer while you’re logged in, this encryption is useless.
 This is where a strong login password can keep you safe.

 Regular Windows encryption will take you only so far, because it’s easy to get around it by gaining access to your user account.
+There are ways to recover a Windows password, and they can be manipulated.
 If a cybercriminal manages to hack your account or obtain your password, they’ll have full access to your files.
-That's why you should take steps to prevent hacking by using antivirus software.
-Download free antivirus software for Windows 10 or Windows 11 to get real-time protection.
+That's why you should aim to prevent hacking in the first place by using antivirus software.

 Keep your data safe with Avast BreachGuard.
 If your passwords or other personal data are ever leaked online, BreachGuard will warn you ASAP.
 That way, you can regain control of your accounts before anyone has the chance to log in with your credentials.